XVTSolutions/ckanext-suspend/README.md

 Allows datasets to be suspended
 + adds Suspend button to dataset edit page
 + only users with permission to edit datasets can suspend one
++ adds a package_suspend table to db.
+This is used to store the reason for the suspension.

 Installation
 -------------